tamirscherf/Rat_features_extraction/Data_preparation/README.md

+16 videos were sampled for the DB, 100 frames were tagged from each.
+Augmenting with a 64 factor gave a data set of 102400(16x100x64).

-Each image was augmented by a 64 factor with the next methods:
+Each image was augmented with the next methods:

 Rotation by 90 degrees.
 X4